UNCP School of Business: Graduate degrees

 A Masters of Business Administration (MBA) is offered by the UNCP School of Business as either a full-time day program or as a part-time evening program.
 An accelerated online MBA program is also available.

 Admitted to the MBA program requires the Graduate Management Admission Test (GMAT).

 Faculty

-The UNCP School of Business currently has thirty full-time faculty positions and 27 adjunct faculty.
-The use of adjuncts allows the three departments to offer more courses and bring a practitioner perspective to the students' education.
+The UNCP School of Business has thirty full-time faculty positions and 27 adjunct faculty.
+Adjuncts allow the three departments to offer more courses and bring a practitioner perspective to the students' education.
 The school's faculty is organized into three departments.
-As of December 2018, the leadership team and full-time faculty includes:
+As of April 2023, the leadership team and full-time faculty includes: